superruzafa/visual-scala-reference/_en/functions/grouped.md

 }
 ~~~

-`grouped` splits this collection in smaller collections of, as much, `m` elements and returns an `Iterator` to iterate them.
+`grouped` splits this collection in smaller subcollections of, as much, `m` elements and returns an `Iterator` to iterate them.

 <figure class="diagram">
   <img src="images/grouped.svg" alt="grouped function">